 - Since Chicken Tinola goes hand in hand with white rice, we need to to make the Rice wash first.
-We can boil the rice while coooking the Tinola.
+We can boil the rice while cooking the Tinola.
 Wash your rice (bigas) by pouring water and gently massaging it until the water turns whitish.
 IMPORTANT: Throw away the first wash!
 Repeat the washing of the rice but this time, keep the 2nd and 3rd subsequent wash.
 This should produce about 6-8 cups of Rice wash which would be more than enough to cover your chicken later.
-You can proceed to cooking the rice as normal after producing the rice wash.
+You can proceed to cook the rice as normal after producing the rice wash.

 Now that you have the rice wash and the rice is cooking away, you can now start making the Tinola.

 - Start off by sautéing the Onions, Garlic and Ginger.
 Place the Chicken pieces and cook until it’s lightly brown.
 Keep in mind not to burn the onions, garlic, and ginger while doing this.
 Add a dash of fish sauce and stir.